Hirvensaloa/rehti-mmorpg/assets/README.md

 - **aggressionRange** Range in which the aggressive npcs look for targets.
 Defined in number of tiles.
 - **baseDamage** The damage a npc deals without equipment.
 Defined in integers.
 - **baseAccuracy** The accuracy which a npc has without any equipment.
 Defined in integers.
 1 = 1%
-- **chatResponses** A list of strings that the npc can say if talked to.
+- **chatResponses** A list of strings that the npc can respond with, if talked to.
 The list can be empty.

 Example npc list: